cstokl3/cstokl3.github.io/final_presentation.md

 My parts of this VR summer project successfully enhanced the VR robot learning project by adding object spawning, environment adaptation, and gripper joint functionalities.

 ### Implications
 These enhancements allow the VR robot to learn from a wider range of interactions, potentially leading to more advanced and adaptable robotic systems.
-This system will allow for training robots in a virtual environment to later be implemented in the real world - such as used for assisting those who are older/have disabilities with any task they may need completed - things such as cutting
+This system will allow for training robots in a virtual environment to later be implemented in the real world - such as used for assisting those who are older/have disabilities with any task they may need completed - things such as cutting ingredients, assisting with lifting items, etc.

 ### Future Research
 - Expanding the range of objects and environments.